Frequently asked questions

 If you have a broad range of interests in the sciences and the humanities, anthropology may be a good choice for you.

-To learn more about the undergraduate Anthropology major, prospective students are encouraged to read through the Anthropology major guide.
 If you have questions about the major or would like to officially declare a major, minor, or certificate, contact the undergraduate academic advisor.

 - How do I declare a major or minor in Anthropology?

 Declaring a major or minor is easily done in a meeting with the undergraduate academic advisor, Kristen Murphy.
 She will explain the requirements, answer any questions you may have, and officially add the major or minor to your record.
 Use the web calendar to schedule an appointment.

 - What is the foreign language requirement?

 Students pursuing an Anthropology B.A. degree must complete the study of a single foreign language through the second semester of the second year of college-level course work (four semesters).
 All or part of this requirement may be fulfilled by performance or placement exams.